GPGN-268/GPGN268-CORE/assignments/FP02-project-repo.md

 	    -  docs (if applicable) for any additional documentation, static images you want to include in notebooks or markdown files, etc.
 -   Start adding and developing notebooks, code, markdown files, etc.
 - Remember your git workflow:
-	- Always pull before start working on your repository
+	- Always pull before starting working on your repository
 	- Add **only** necessary files
 	- Commit and push often
-	- There will be conflicts.
+	- There will be git conflicts.
 Don't panic!
 Come talk to me.

-## 📅 Final project Milestone (Due on 3/9)
+## 📅 Final project Milestone (Due on 3/14)

 The goal of the Milestone is to follow your progress on your final project and identify challenges that your group might be facing.
-By March 9, I would like to see:
+By March 14, I would like to see:

 1. An expanded version of the README file describing in detail:
 	-   Problem statement, question(s) and/or objective(s)